 - The majority of the population speaks English and Swahili, a combination of the Bantu language with Arabic created by those first Arabian settlers.

 - 30% of the country is covered in national parks.
 Kilimanjaro is not just the tallest mountain in Africa but also the tallest free-standing mountain in the world.
-When you fly over Tanzania going anywhere south, you can see its snow-capped peaked from the plane’s window.
+When you fly over Tanzania going anywhere south, you can see its snow-capped peaks from the plane’s window.
 You can climb it with an all female crew with us!

 - One of the most famous Tanzanians is Freddy Mercury.
 Born in Zanzibar, he emigrated to the UK with his family when he was young but you can still see his house if you visit.

 - There are 7 UNESCO inscribed locations in Tanzania including Ngorongoro Conservation Area, Kilimanjaro National Park, Serengeti National Park, and Stone Town in Zanzibar.